 - Habitual overuse of your voice (such as in singers or cheerleaders)

 Other causes of chronic hoarseness include:

-- Vocal cord paralysis, which can result from injury, a stroke, a lung tumor or other health conditions
+- Vocal cord paralysis, which can result from nerve injury due to surgery, injury to the chest or neck, cancer, nerve disorders, or other health conditions

 Risk factors for laryngitis include:

 - Having a respiratory infection, such as a cold, bronchitis or sinusitis

 - Exposure to irritating substances, such as cigarette smoke, excessive alcohol intake, stomach acid or workplace chemicals